Alcohol Does Dehydrate You. Here’s What to Do About It

 Can you stay ahead of dehydration while drinking alcohol?

 While being hydrated is important, Pfau points out that if you aren’t properly hydrated prior to drinking, your body’s water content is already low, which means you will urinate less than you would otherwise.

 “Interestingly, your hydration status before drinking alcohol will have little to do with your ending hydration status,” she says.
 “I certainly do not promote being dehydrated, but if you are already dehydrated prior to consumption of alcohol, you won't urinate quite as much.
 What you do before drinking has less to do with hydration status as what you do after [drinking] to rehydrate and recover.”

 That said, being dehydrated before drinking alcohol could cause your blood alcohol concentration to increase more quickly.
-In other words, you’ll get drunk faster.
+In other words, the alcohol will hit your system faster.

 “Essentially, when you’re dehydrated, you’ll feel alcohol’s effects sooner and for longer,” Pfau says.

 Stoutz emphasizes the importance of hydrating before and during drinking, which can minimize how dehydrated you become.

 “You can’t entirely prevent it, but if you go into drinking well-hydrated, you are less likely to feel the negative effects of dehydration,” she says.